- Course summary

 On this course you will learn about the management of hospitality products and services, and we will encourage you to develop a strategic approach to the ever-changing business, economic and social demands placed on the industry.

-All of our teaching staff are experienced hospitality practitioners, with many undertaking research, while others are recognised authors.
+All of our teaching staff are experienced hospitality practitioners, with many undertaking research, and others are recognised authors.

 - Sales and Marketing

-- Contemporary Issues and the Management of Change.
+- Contemporary Issues and Management of Change in Hospitality

 - Global Marketing

 - Food Policy

 You will need:

 - 260 UCAS points in a minimum of two subject areas